casavo/tech-learning/dataScience.md

 "**Data Science**" is a largely overrated term (probably a buzzword) to describe the activity of **extracting value from data**.

 Actually Data Science only account for less than half of the process but the term is used to describe both the first part and the whole process.
-You know, naming is harder than caching invalidation.
+You know, naming is harder than cache invalidation.

 ## What are the main roles in Data Science?